felix-e-h-p/pacman-mdp-solver/README.md

 ## Acknowledgements

-The development of this MDP solver is inspired by [UC Berkeley].
+The development of this MDP solver is inspired by the referenced api.py module developed @ [UC Berkeley].